ISE320

 Description

-This course presents the relationship between
+This course presents the relationship between information

-development, communications, financial management, etc.).
-Topics include
+communications, financial management, etc.).
+Topics include infrastructure

-infrastructure management, information management, security, and communications.
+management, information management, security, and communications.
+Emphasis is

-is given to case studies relating to information management.
+case studies relating to information management.

-Objectives
+Course Objectives

 Required